3D bulk-resolved $g$-wave altermagnetic order parameter in CrSb

 \baselineskip24pt

 \begin{sciabstract}

-Electronic phases of matter, such as magnetism and superconductivity, are defined and distinguished by their order parameters that quantify the spontaneous symmetry breaking underlying each phase.
-The simplest cases are the uniform magnetisation of ferromagnets~\cite{curie1895proprietes,heisenberg1928} and isotropic gap function of conventional superconductors~\cite{BCS}.
+Electronic phases of matter, such as magnetism and superconductivity, are defined and distinguished by their order parameters quantifying the spontaneous symmetry breaking underlying each phase.
+Simple cases include the uniform magnetisation of ferromagnets~\cite{curie1895proprietes,heisenberg1928} and isotropic gap function of conventional superconductors~\cite{BCS}.
 Unconventional superconductors~\cite{Stewart_review_doi:10.1080/00018732.2017.1331615} often have a nodal gap function, where the gap changes sign at nodes on the Fermi surface.
-This concept of unconventional or nodal order parameter symmetry has recently been extended to numerous magnetic systems~\cite{jungwirth2024altermagnetsbeyondnodalmagneticallyordered,liu2025different,song2025electrical,yamada2025metallic}, including altermagnets~\cite{BeyondPRX.12.031042,EMERGINGPRX.12.040501,hayami2019momentum,smejkal2020sciadv,ma2021multifunctional}, in which up- and down-spin species are non-degenerate around the Fermi surface.
-Here we demonstrate that magnetic quantum oscillation~\cite{Shoenberg1984} measurements can provide a direct, bulk-sensitive, 3D mapping of the order parameter in an unconventional magnet.
-By rotating a magnetic field through high- and low-symmetry directions of the CrSb Brillouin zone, we show that this material's altermagetic band structure leads to the loss of mirror symmetry for each spin-split Fermi sheet away from highly symmetric nodal orientations.
-In momentum space, the difference between up and down spins follows the profile of the $\mathcal{Y}_{4}^{-3}=zy(3x^2-y^2)$ spherical harmonic -- analogous to a $g$-orbital of the hydrogen atom.
-While notoriously difficult to resolve in unconventional superconductors, our work demonstrates that the order parameter symmetry of unconventional magnets can be conclusively determined through quantum-oscillatory quasiparticle spectroscopy.
-Our results empirically establish CrSb as a prototypical $g$-wave metallic altermagnet, which in pristine form possesses low residual resistivities down to $\sim$1~$\upmu \Omega$cm, opening numerous avenues for next-generation spintronic device applications~\cite{song2025altermag-rev}.
+This concept of unconventional/nodal order parameter symmetry has recently been extended to numerous magnetic systems~\cite{jungwirth2024altermagnetsbeyondnodalmagneticallyordered,liu2025different,song2025electrical,yamada2025metallic}, including altermagnets~\cite{BeyondPRX.12.031042,EMERGINGPRX.12.040501,hayami2019momentum,smejkal2020sciadv,ma2021multifunctional}, in which up- and down-spin species are non-degenerate around the Fermi surface.
+Here we demonstrate that magnetic quantum oscillation~\cite{Shoenberg1984} measurements can provide a high resolution, bulk-sensitive, 3D mapping of the order parameter in an unconventional magnet.
+By rotating a magnetic field through high- and low-symmetry directions of the CrSb Brillouin zone, we show that this material's altermagnetic band structure leads to a reduction of symmetry for each spin-split Fermi sheet away from nodal orientations.
+In momentum space, the exchange splitting between up and down spins follows the profile of the $\mathcal{Y}_{4}^{-3}=zy(3x^2-y^2)$ real spherical harmonic -- analogous to a $g$-orbital of the hydrogen atom.
+While notoriously difficult to resolve in unconventional superconductors, our work demonstrates that the order parameter symmetry of unconventional magnets can be precisely mapped via quantum-oscillatory quasiparticle spectroscopy, establishing CrSb as a prototypical $g$-wave metallic altermagnet.

 \end{sciabstract}